abedUlkareem/911_Calls/README.md

-# 911_Calls
-The 911 emergency calls dataset was analyzed to explore various patterns related to emergency incidents.
-The analysis included distribution of calls over time (date and hour), and classifying different types of emergencies such as Traffic, fire, EMS incidents.
-Additionally,the geographical distribution of calls across the regions was also analyzed.
+#911 Emergency Calls Data Analysis
+This project focuses on analyzing the 911 emergency calls dataset.
+The data was preprocessed to ensure its readiness for analysis, which included:

+Handling missing values
+Converting timestamp data into appropriate formats Extracting and analyzing textual information from the description column Following preprocessing, statistical and exploratory analyses were performed on various features, including:

+Distribution of emergency call types (EMS, Fire, Traffic) Geographical analysis of incidents using latitude and longitude Temporal analysis of calls based on days and hours Identifying the townships with the highest number of incidents This analysis provides deeper insights into emergency call patterns, aiding in understanding the trends and distributions of 911 calls.